 Thinking about going to uni?
 There’s more than one way to get a degree…

 Gaining a degree is a great way to gain knowledge in your chosen field.
 Not only will further education help with your own personal development, it’ll also enhance your career opportunities.
-But how can you figure out which degree level is right for you?
+But how can you figure out which university degree level is right for you?

-To make your options clearer, here’s everything you need to know about the most common degree levels:
+To make your options clearer, here’s everything you need to know about the most common university degree levels:

 What is a foundation degree?
 Higher national diplomas (HNDs) and foundation degrees are level 5 work-based courses, which are equal to two years at university.
 They can lead straight into a career, or be ‘topped up’ by further study to become a full Bachelor’s degree.